Mov-9v/HR-Strategic-salary-dashboard/README.md

 ***The Solution:***
-I structured the raw data and connected it to a dedicated calculation layer using Excel formulas and Boolean logic.
-Then, I built an interactive dashboard with dynamic filters that simplifies the data visuals, making it easy for decision-makers to get instant insights without dealing with the complex rows.
+I designed a 4-layer architecture `Data → Validation → Calculations → Dashboard` to separate concerns and keep the model organized.
+By isolating the raw rows from the visual layer, I connected everything using dynamic Excel formulas and Boolean logic.
+This built an interactive dashboard with dynamic filters that simplifies the data visuals, making it easy for decision-makers to get instant insights without dealing with complex background rows.

 ***Tools & Tech Stack:***